allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 ```

 :::tip
-If the `secure.conf` file does not exist, create your own in ClearML Server's `/opt/clearml/config` directory (or in
+If the `secure.conf` file does not exist, create your own in ClearML Server's `/opt/clearml/config` directory (or
 an alternate folder you configured), and input the modified configuration
 :::